-Situation Clinical Considerations Management Guidelines Home discharge of COVID-19 symptomatic positive patients Note: Patient can be discharged prior to the 10 days. • Discharge patient and instruct to maintain self-isolation up to day 10 days following symptom onset, only if criteria for discounting self-isolation is met.
+Situation Clinical Considerations Management Guidelines Home discharge of COVID-19 symptomatic positive patients Note: Patient can be discharged prior to the 10 days.
+At least 24 hours since resolution of fever without antipyretics and improvement in respiratory symptoms and ≥10 days of initial symptoms.
+Discharge patient and instruct to maintain self-isolation up to day 10 days following symptom onset, only if criteria for discounting self-isolation is met.